singhujjwal/docs/devops/docs/interviewquestions.md

 2. What is a microservice and what are the advantages of it over monolithic
 3. Why REST ?
 4. How streaming services works design a messaging system.
+5. Why you’re passionate about being an engineering manager at xxx in particular.
+6. How you approach engineering management.
+7. The team you’re most proud of supporting, and your role in helping it succeed.

 ## Time series database design
 X = (t,v,q)